telerik/fiddler-everywhere-docs/get-started/configuration.md

 1. Start Fiddler Everywhere on the device that will capture the traffic.
 1. Go to __Settings > HTTPS__ and click the __Trust Root Certificate__ button.
-1. A keychain user and password box appears.
+1. A keychain user and password box appear.
 Enter your __machine administrative credentials__.

     ![Enter Keychain credentials to trust the root certificate](../images/settings/settings-https-mac-keychain.png)
 1. Select the __Capture HTTPS traffic__ checkbox to enable HTTPS traffic capturing.